pieroproietti/pengui/README.md

 # penGUI take cure of eggs!
-penGUI makes it easier to learn rggs commands: once you learn them, you will probably use it less, but a GUI for penguins-eggs was needed and is now there is.
+penGUI makes it easier to learn eggs commands: once you learn them, you will probably use it less, but a GUI for penguins-eggs was needed and is now there is.

 ![icon](https://github.com/pieroproietti/pengui/raw/main/assets/pengui.png?raw=true)